nuxt-examples/isomorphic-storage/README.md

 > Example of simple isomorphic storage for a nuxt app

+## Purpose

+It's often needed to store some data in a persistent storage. `localStorage` can solve the problem when you need to store data only for browser; but when doing SSR, this data will not be accessible at server.
+There is a solution: store info in cookies, as they are passed to nuxt server every time.
+This recipe shows how to implement such method step-by-step in generalized way.

+## Use Cases

+- Store authentication data
+- Store user preferences that influence rendering process (e.g. theming, widget manipulation), but cannot be (or just are not) stored server-side

 ## Recipe

 This repo shows an example of isomorphic data storage that uses `window.localStorage`